Guide to Biosimilars Litigation and Regulation in the U.S.

 CLE Credit Pending for all in NY, CA, NJ and CT

 So You Want To Make A Biosimilar?
 Top Considerations Before You Start

 Developing a biosimilar, and successfully bringing it to market, is a complex and expensive process.
-This webinar will provide a broad overview of important strategic considerations that biosimilar makers should take into account before even applying for an aBLA to increase their odds of a successful launch.
+This webinar provides a broad overview of important strategic considerations that biosimilar makers should take into account before even applying for an aBLA to increase their odds of a successful launch.

 May 6, 2020

 This webinar covers biosimilar patent challenges at the PTAB.
 We explore topics including:

 - The type of biologics patents being challenged at the PTAB and the success rate for each type

 - Timing of challenges relative to aBLA filing/litigation

 - Number of challenges for given patent/given drug

 - Implications of results of these PTAB challenges for biologics manufacturers